 There was not sufficient information available to determine whether there is an implicit subsidy for retiree health costs.
 Based on ASOP 6, there can be justification for using "community-rated" premiums as the basis for the valuation where the insurer is committed to continuing rating practices.
 This is especially true where sufficient information is not available to determine the magnitude of the subsidy.
-However, Santa Monica CCD should recognize that costs and liabilities in this report could change significantly if either CalPERS changes rating practices or if Santa Monica CCD leaves CalPERS.
+However, Santa Monica CCD should recognize that costs and liabilities in this report could change significantly if either the current insurer changes rating practices or if Santa Monica CCD changes insurers.